Credit Transfer Batches

 ---|---|

-Double-click a credit transfer batch to open the detailed view.
-This includes:
+Double-click a credit transfer batch to open its detailed view, which includes:

 - Details – Batch ID, file size, number of payments, total amount, and more

-- Approval chains – Shows who approved the batch and in what order
+- Approval chains – Displays who approved the batch and in what order

-tab.
-The following sections explain how to manually upload a CSV file.
+The steps below explain how to upload a CSV file manually.

 The CSV file must include a header row.
 Some field names are always required, while others are optional or conditionally required.